ZenitK/zenitk.github.io/cv.md

 Working in a small team in private banking on a wide array of tasks.

-- Data migration of HR data from SAP to WorkDay through **MSSQL / T-SQL**, planning, development and deployment of windows services in **.NET / C#** for the integration.
+- Data migration of HR data from SAP to WorkDay through **MSSQL / T-SQL**, planning, development, and deployment of windows services in **.NET / C#** for the integration.

 - Fullstack developer for a complex **AngularJS / TypeScript / MVC** web application for document digitization.
-My main focus was building a customizable PDF viewer for multiple documents at once.
+My main focus was on building a customizable PDF viewer for multiple documents at once.

 - REST API development for ad-hoc data delivery to various bank systems.